Water Treatment Process

-After filtration through the filters, the water flows from the underdrain system into a 1-million-gallon reservoir located beneath the plant called the clearwell.
-Chlorine is added to the clearwell to ensure there is proper chlorine levels before entering the Contact Time (CT) Reservoir.
-This is a 16-million-gallon reservoir where the water sits while the chlorine blends with the water.
-The water then flows out of the CT reservoir where a final dose of more chlorine is added to ensure there is enough.
-Sodium carbonate (soda ash) is also added at this point to raise the pH of the treated water so it does not ruin the 410 miles of water mains and our water customer’s plumbing.
+After filtration, the water flows from the underdrain system into a one‑million‑gallon reservoir beneath the plant called the clearwell.
+Here, staff add chlorine to ensure proper levels before the water enters the Contact Time (CT) Reservoir.
+This 16‑million‑gallon reservoir holds the water long enough for the chlorine to blend thoroughly.
+As the water leaves the CT reservoir, staff add a final dose of chlorine to maintain safe levels.
+At this stage, they also add sodium carbonate (soda ash) to raise the pH.
+This step protects the City’s 410 miles of water mains and customers’ plumbing from corrosion.

 Man looking through a microscope at water sample